apache/cordova-coho/docs/setting-up-gpg.md

     gpg --armor --export $KEY_ID | pbcopy

-Sign into: https://id.apache.org/ and add your fingerprint (not your KEY_ID):

 Copy to your Apache homedir:

     gpg --armor --export $KEY_ID > $KEY_ID.asc
     scp $KEY_ID.asc people.apache.org:

+Optional:
+Sign into: https://id.apache.org/ and add your fingerprint (not your KEY_ID)
+  * This will cause emails from Apache to you to be encrypted.

 Phew!
 That was easy :P